madysondesigns/madysondesigns.github.io/_case-studies/carespace-labs.md

 ## Exploration

-After all that research, I felt confident in our hypothesis that if CareSpace could present lab data more clearly – making recent results easy to locate and trends easy to understand – it would reduce unnecessary patient calls and, in turn, reduce the need for oncologists to withhold results just to prevent confusion.
+After all that research, I felt confident sharpening our hypothesis:

+#### If CareSpace presented lab data more clearly – making recent results easy to locate and trends easy to understand – it would reduce unnecessary patient calls and, in turn, reduce the need for oncologists to withhold results just to prevent confusion.

-Once I simplified everything, I realized there was a core user need that the new labs experience needed to provide.
+This new framing gave me a starting point for exploring gaps in the current tooling and designs to improve it.
+With this refined problem to solve, I realized there was a core user need that the new labs experience needed to provide.

 **When patients log into CareSpace to check their lab results, they’re usually trying to answer one of two questions:**
 1. Where are my latest lab results?